davidfrantz/force/docs/source/howto/wvdb.rst

 Download the ready-to-go global WVDB
 """"""""""""""""""""""""""""""""""""

-You should start by downloading the pre-compiled WVDB with global coverage from `here <https://doi.pangaea.de/10.1594/PANGAEA.893109>`_.
+You should start by downloading the pre-compiled WVDB with global coverage from `here <https://doi.org/10.5281/zenodo.4468700>`_.
 This saves you a lot of processing.
-This freely available dataset was generated with the FORCE WVDB component, and is comprised of daily global water vapor data for February 2000 to July 2018 for each land-intersecting WRS-2 scene (13281 coordinates), as well as a monthly climatology that can be used if no daily value is available.
+This freely available dataset was generated with the FORCE WVDB component, and is comprised of daily global water vapor data for February 2000 to December 2020 for each land-intersecting WRS-2 scene (13281 coordinates), as well as a monthly climatology that can be used if no daily value is available.

 Generate the WVDB on your own